C2FO/vfs/README.md

   * none so far

-Feel free to send a pr if you want to add your backend to the list.
+Feel free to send a pull request if you want to add your backend to the list.

 ### Ideas